keirthana/anbox-cloud-docs/howto/install-appliance/azure.md

   [note type="caution" status="Warning"]The *Ubuntu Pro (Infra-only)* token does **NOT** work and will result in a failed deployment.
 You need an *Ubuntu Pro* subscription.[/note]
 * An Azure account that you use to create the virtual machine.

-## Create a virtual machine

-Complete the following steps to create a virtual machine on which you can install the Anbox Cloud Appliance.
+Once you have the prerequisites, the first step is to create a virtual machine on which you can install the Anbox Cloud Appliance.

-### 1. Deploy a Linux virtual machine
+### 1. Create a Linux virtual machine

 Log on to the [Microsoft Azure Portal](https://portal.azure.com/) and select the **Quickstart Center** service.